 Windscribe – Security

 Windscribe uses an AES-256 cipher with SHA512 authorization and a 4095-bit RSA key.
-They also use DHE to support Perfect Forward Secrecy.
+The provider also uses DHE to support Perfect Forward Secrecy.

-They also support OpenVPN protocols, which is the industry standard protocol.
+They also support IKEv2, and SOCKS, as well as OpenVPN, which is the industry-standard protocol.
 They also have:

 - DNS Leak protection.